LGBTQ people

 LGBTQ people are individuals who are lesbian, gay, bisexual, transgender, or queer.
-Many variants (Note: Other variants include: LGBT, LGBT+, LGBTQ+, LGBTQIA, LGBTQIA+, LGBTQI+, 2SLGBTQ, 2SLGBTQ+, GLBT, GLBTQ, LGBTQQ, LGBTI, LGBTI+) of the initialism are used, such as those incorporating questioning, intersex, asexual, aromantic, agender, and other individuals.
+Other individuals are often included in the group, such as questioning, intersex, asexual, aromantic, and agender, denoted under variants of the initialism "LGBTQ".
 The group is generally conceived as broadly encompassing all individuals who are part of a sexual or gender minority.
+Variants of the abbreviation, including LGBTQ+, LGBTQIA, and LGBTQIA+, are also used.

 Scope and terminology

 LGBTQ people express a broad array of sexual and gender minority identities.
 The alternative umbrella gender, sexual, and romantic minorities is sometimes used for this group.

 Groups that blend into the larger LGBTQ population include: